 open/close all folders

 - One Piece: A fan once asked Eiichiro Oda why Buggy the Clown doesn't bleed when he uses his Detachment Combat ability.
-The answer was more or less: this is still a kid's show.
+The answer was more or less "This is still a kid's comic".

 - The stinger to Panty & Stocking with Garterbelt has angel Anarchy Panty cut into 666 pieces by Stocking's katana.
 Each piece seems to be made of pink bologna.

 - Gamaran employs this trope, as despite much wielding of katanas, no innards are seen nor do internal organs spill out.
 One glimpse of brains occurs when a random passerby's skull is struck by Jaki's Epic Flail.

 - Of course present in Mortadelo y Filemón.
 Characters are often cut in half in diferent ways, with no viscera or blood to speak of, and it simply takes some glue, sewing, or even pressing hard the two pieces to repair the damage.